 This program is challenging and rewarding.
 Students need to be interested in engaging with local people, pursuing new experiences, pushing personal boundaries, and be fit enough to complete a 16-day trek (4-6 hrs trekking per day carrying a daypack), and engage in physical work during the service project.

 The program is open to high school graduates, university students and graduates, ideally 18-24 years.
 This program is suitable for participants of moderate fitness with an interest in other cultures and enthusiasm for new experiences.
 You need to be committed to, and prepared for, some physical work whilst on the volunteer/community service component of the program i.e. tree planting, painting, trail-building; and challenging physical activity whilst trekking and rafting.
 You don’t need to have had previous experience with travel or any of the activities offered, but it is important you have a ‘can do’ positive attitude.

 The program is a shared group experience.
 We expect you to join the program with an open mind and a willingness to work together with your group mates to make the program an amazing experience for the whole group.
 Additionally, the program will be as much about the inner journey of personal growth and learning about yourself as it is about what you will experience in the outer physical journey.
 We expect you to be open to learning and challenging your ideas and assumptions.

-Our accommodation will be a mixture of comfortable and clean hostels and simple trekking lodges consisting of nights village homestay (homestaying in pairs/small groups, in the homes of vetted local families), Buddhist Monastery guesthouse and camping with tents provided.
+Our accommodation will be a mixture of comfortable and clean hostels and simple trekking lodges: 12 nights village homestay (homestaying in pairs/small groups, in the homes of vetted local families), 3 nights at a Buddhist Monastery guesthouse, 8 nights camping (tents supplied).
 Laundry and WiFi will be available approximately once per week, except while on expedition.